The Guild of St Joseph and St Dominic: Dunstan Pruden

 Pruden came to Ditchling in 1932 and became a full member of the Guild two years later.
 His book Silversmithing was printed by St Dominic's Press and became the foundation for his part-time teaching career at Brighton Art College.
-He fulfilled hundreds of commission for ecclesiastical metalwork and in addition to working in silver and gold he made carvings in ivory.
-Possibly his most famous work was a gold chalice made for the Roman Catholic Cathedral in Liverpool in 1959 which bears a figure of Christ in Majesty and is made from 300 wedding rings donated by widows.
+He fulfilled hundreds of commissions for ecclesiastical metalwork and in addition to working in silver and gold he made carvings in ivory.
+Possibly his most famous work was a gold chalice made for the Roman Catholic Cathedral in Liverpool in 1959, which bears a figure of Christ in Majesty and is made from 300 wedding rings donated by widows.

 He left behind an unpublished autobiography entitled So Doth the Smith.